 Why book in July?
 You still have access to the best accommodation, guides, and boats before the whale sharks swim away from the Mexican coast in early September; if you wait until August to make arrangements, you’ll have to settle for mediocre outfitters.

 Why book in July?
-Book now, while everyone’s still focused on the summer season, to ensure a room at a trendy hotel (the Ritz is finally open after years of renovation).
+Book now, while everyone’s still focused on the summer season, to ensure a room at a trendy hotel.

 Explore the vast landscape of the high Arctic: Ride ATVs across the tundra, paddleboard alongside beluga whales, fish for Arctic char, and go fat-biking over sea ice.
 Your basecamp for the trip is a luxury wilderness lodge 500 miles north of the Arctic Circle owned by renowned polar explorers and accessible only by charter flight.
 The wildlife here is rich, from muskox and polar bears to seals and migratory birds.